IlyaLoshchinin/scraperOlx/README.md

-# scraperOlx (with GUI - JavaFX)
+# scraperOlx
-The scraper for olx.ua, generally to parse ads of the property in Kiev.
+A scraper for olx.ua, generally to parse ads of the property in Kiev.
+Develop GUI via JavaFX(JFenix).